Always plan ahead. It wasn’t raining when Noah built the Ark. ~ Richard Cushing

 Read on…

-An operational plan is a strategic document that defines how different teams or departments like recruitment, marketing, and finance, contribute to reaching different company goals and objectives.
-It summarizes the daily activities required for running a successful business.
+An operational plan is a strategic document that outlines all the planning related to daily operations and processes required for running a successful business.
+It entails all the activities that different teams or departments like recruitment, marketing, and finance, need to perform to achieve company goals and objectives.

 Why is an Operational Plan Important?